leonidpeskov1337/ica0002/backup_sla.md

 Incremental backups are done automatically every day at 00:15 UTC.
 Full backups are done on every Saturday at 00:00 UTC.
 First incremental backup stores difference from the last created full backup.
-Backups are retained for 28 days, 28 versions can be stored at the same time.
+Backups are retained for 1 day, 1 version can be stored at the same time.
-The backups that are older than 28 days are deleted at 01:00 UTC every Saturday.
+The backups that are older than 1 days are deleted at 01:00 UTC every Saturday.

 InfluxDB Telegraf: